 Normal Licensing Solution

-To use our Encoder as it would function normally outside of a container, the Encoder could be installed and licensed against the base OS and when required, be mounted as part of a data container volume within the container.
-No changes should be required to the container.
+To use our Encoder as it would function normally outside of a container, the Encoder can be mounted as part of a data container volume within your encoding container.

 Aggressive Licensing Solution